-- 14 newbuildings will be put into operation in Equinor’s shipping fleet in 2020, most in the North Sea and two in Brazil.
+- 14 newbuildings were put into operation in Equinor’s shipping fleet in 2020, most in the North Sea and two in Brazil.

 - Equinor’s ambitions in offshore wind will be yet another driver for greener shipping.

-- Viking Energy will be the world’s first ammonia-powered supply vessel.
-The ship was also the first in Equinor’s fleet to operate on LNG.
+- Viking Energy is the world’s first ammonia-powered supply vessel and the first in Equinor’s fleet to be powered by LNG.